dinosimone/wealthforge-ruby/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/dinosimone/wealth_forge.

+## Tests

+All tests can be run by typing `rspec`.
+Prior to running tests, you'll need to export your cert and key as such:

+  export WF_CRT_FILE=/home/you/wealthforge/certs/development.crt
+  export WF_KEY_FILE=/home/you/wealthforge/certs/development.key

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).